jdjakub/self-raising-diagrams/README.md

 ![Demo of the labelGraph format feeding into itself.](./demo-labelGraph-own-deps.png)

-### Example 4 (dragCircle)
+### Example 4 (dragCircles)
 Testing stuff with embedded code now.
-Open `drag-circle.svg` and run `doAll()`.
-The event handler code visible in the SVG should run and you should be able to drag the circle around.
+Open `drag-circles.svg` and run `doAllGeneric()`.
+The event handler code visible in the SVG should run and you should be able to drag the circles around.
 Now *that's* a self-raising diagram.